 The Old Framework is applicable to all conventional crude oil and natural gas wells drilled prior to January 1, 2017 and bitumen production.
 Subject to certain available incentives, effective from the January 2011 production month, royalty rates for conventional crude oil production under the Old Framework range from a base rate of 0% to a cap of 40%.
-Subject to certain available incentives, effective from the January 2011 production month, royalty rates for natural gas production under the Old Framework range from a base rate of 36%.
+Subject to certain available incentives, effective from the January 2011 production month, royalty rates for natural gas production under the Old Framework range from a base rate of 5% to a cap of 36%.
 The Old Framework also includes a natural gas royalty formula which provides for a reduction based on the measured depth of the well below 2,000 metres deep, as well as the acid gas content of the produced gas.
 Under the Old Framework, the royalty rate applicable to NGLs is a flat rate of 40% for pentanes and 30% for butanes and propane.
 Currently, producers of crude oil and natural gas from Crown lands in Alberta are required to pay annual rental payments, at a rate of \$3.50 per hectare, and make monthly royalty payments in respect of crude oil and natural gas produced.

 Oil sands production is also subject to Alberta's royalty regime.
 The Modernized Framework did not change the oil sands royalty framework.
 Prior to payout of an oil sands project, the royalty is payable on gross revenues of an oil sands project.
 Gross revenue royalty rates range between 1% and 9% depending on the market price of crude oil, determined using the average monthly price, expressed in Canadian dollars, for Western Texas Intermediate crude oil at Cushing, Oklahoma.
 Rates are 1% when the market price of crude oil is less than or equal to \$55 per barrel and increase for every dollar of market price of crude oil increase to a maximum of 9% when crude oil is priced at \$120 or higher.
-After payout, the royalty payable is the greater of the gross revenue royalty based on the gross revenue royalty rates start at 25% and increase for every dollar of market price of market price of crude oil increase above \$55 up to 40% when crude oil is priced at \$120 or higher.
+After payout, the royalty payable is the greater of the gross revenue royalty based on the gross revenue royalty rate of between 1% and 9% and the net revenue royalty based on the net revenue royalty rates start at 25% and increase for every dollar of market price of crude oil increase above \$55 up to 40% when crude oil is priced at \$120 or higher.